Effects of 6 Weeks of Balance

 balance in athletes with CAI.
 One of the

-Cumberland Ankle Instability Tool (CAIT), which is a
+main study outcome measures was the Cumberland Ankle Instability Tool (CAIT), which is a

 self-reported measure of a patient’s perception of ankle instability.
 Seventy participants with a history of a

-CAIT score less than 27 were randomly assigned and completed a 6-week
+unilateral ankle sprain that had residual pain, instability, and a CAIT score less than 27 were randomly assigned and completed a 6-week

 strength-training workout routine, while the intervention group completed additional